Security Technology for Today—and Tomorrow

 - Drones.
 These unmanned aerial vehicles (UAVs) are generating a lot of interest as technology improves.
 While future restrictions inevitably will govern where, how and when these devices can fly, UAVs add a new dimension to surveillance, especially when conducting vulnerability assessments.
 Drones allow security teams to not only focus on their facilities, but also on potential threats beyond the site perimeter.
 Some companies are marketing drones that capture other drones, highlighting some of the privacy concerns created by these vehicles.

 - Facial Recognition.
 This technology recently went mainstream with the announcement of iPhone X. Apple’s $1,000+ smartphone will replace the familiar fingerprint reader with facial recognition, which is reportedly 20x more secure.
 Already, technology is changing the security game.
 Last month, Chinese police used cameras equipped with automated facial recognition (AFR) software to arrest 25 wanted criminals at a beer festival, including one who had eluded authorities for a decade.

 While not as exciting as the previous advances, the following technology improvements are transforming security in more subtle ways.

-Investigative tools.
-Online proliferation of public data has enhanced investigations in recent years, while creating its own challenges.
+- Investigative tools.
+The online proliferation of public data has enhanced investigations in recent years while creating its own challenges.
 Consulting multiple sources for information consumes time, as does sifting through the results for relevance.
 New technologies are making it easier both to collect data in a single source and to narrow results for human analysis.
 Some of these tools remain prohibitively expensive for smaller organizations, but prices will fall as the technology evolves.

-To discuss how these technologies can help your security program, call Sunstates Security at 866-710-2019 or email us.
+To discuss how these technologies can help your security program, call Sunstates Security at 866-710-2019 or contact us.